 2. Show your car TLC between servicing

 Even the best relationships need a little TLC every now and then.
-Show your car some love in between services and learn how to perform some basic checks and maintenance yourself.
-This includes checking the oil, coolant and tyres.
+Learn how to perform some basic checks and car maintenance yourself, including checking the oil, coolant and tyres.

 If you have a car-related question, you could always seek expert advice online, and search whether others have had similar experiences with the same make and model.
 This too may prevent a trip outside service periods and may just answer ‘is my mechanic ripping me off’?’